 School Programs

-Presented by the Atlanta Botanical Garden, Georgia Aquarium, High Museum of Art, Michael C. Carlos Museum and Zoo Atlanta
+Presented by the Atlanta Botanical Garden, Atlanta History Center, Georgia Aquarium, High Museum of Art, Michael C. Carlos Museum and Zoo Atlanta.

-Enhance your STEAM curriculum by incorporating Project Based Learning and Design Thinking during these two, interactive workshops.
+Strengthen your STEAM curriculum by exploring Project-Based Learning and the Design Thinking process during these engaging, interactive workshops.
 Each session features representatives from different Atlanta cultural institutions and highlights ways to connect learning across curriculums.
 Educators will be provided with accompanying resources and entered into a drawing for tickets to participating organizations.
-Parking is not included.

 Pricing: (Lunch Included)